davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     1: Consensus Problems
   </h1>
 </center>
+---

+TODO one big problem with this draft is we never really nail down what "shared state" means.
+We should probably change up the model a little bit to start with "multiple nodes with replicas of the same state" plus "the ability for multiple threads to update it."
+Or something like that.
+The point is in needing for the update to happen on all replicas or none so they stay in sync.
+Only once you've done that, can you start building other invariants, like an account only being created once, or primary key uniqueness.

+---

 In the dictionary, the word "consensus" roughly means "agreement."
 In the world of distributed algorithms, the word consensus has a bit more connotation.
 Consensus algorithms resolve conflicts that would otherwise leave the system in an ambiguous, indeterminate state.
 Let's see what that means:

 ## A Real-Life Metaphor